melias122/Manulab/README.md

 # ManuLab: a Manuscript Laboratory

-ManuLab is universal application for loading, processing and analysis of historical manuscripts.
+ManuLab is a software product for statistical analysis of encrypted historical manuscripts.
+The document analysis is performed via a chain of filters (main building elements).
+A filter represents any operation realizable on a document transcription divided into a set of pages.
+The software design also includes document visualization, displaying pairs of manuscript pages with corresponding transcriptions.

 This README is being writen.